 If you agree to publish with Rogue Agent, you grant us first serial rights.
 You also grant us rights to archive all accepted work on our site, and through media closely associated with our site, including social media.
 All other rights remain with the author.
 If your work is published in another collection after its publication here, you should acknowledge Rogue Agent as being the venue in which it first appeared.

 Rogue Agent is listed at Duotrope!
-Please report your submissions and response times by clicking on the image.
+Please report your submissions and response times by clicking on the button to the right.

 In each issue of Rogue Agent, we feature the work of an artist who investigates the same question as our poetry: what is it like to live in the body?
 To that end, we very much want you to submit your illustrations, photographs, collages, paintings, digital art, or video (please link to YouTube or Vimeo; do not send the video file), a bio (approximately 75 words) and a brief artist statement.
 While we cannot offer you monetary compensation at this time, we can provide you with a wider audience for your work, with a link to your website, Tumblr, or blog in your bio.
 To show us your artwork that captures the embodied experience, send 3-5 high-resolution .jpgs attached to an email.
 In the subject line of the email, type [FIRST INITIAL] [LAST NAME] ART SUBMISSION.
 In the body of your email, include a cover letter with the titles of your images, a statement about your project, a short bio with a link to your artist website, and your contact information.
 Send that email to email@example.com.